quasarframework/quasar/docs/src/pages/quasar-cli/developing-capacitor-apps/preparation.md

   ![SDK selection](https://cdn.quasar.dev/img/Android-Studio-SDK-selection.png 'SDK selection')

+### iOS setup

+You will need a macOS with [XCode](https://developer.apple.com/xcode/) installed.

 ## 2. Add Capacitor Quasar Mode

 In order to develop/build a Mobile app, we need to add the Capacitor mode to our Quasar project.
-This will use the Capacitor CLI to generate a Capacitor project in `/src-capacitor/[PLATFORM]` folder.
-When installing the mode, it will ask you which platforms you would like to add.
-You must select at least one, and the other can be added later.
+This will use the Capacitor CLI to generate a Capacitor project in `/src-capacitor` folder.

 ```bash
 $ quasar mode add capacitor